Read on for a quick 101 in the art and science of warm introductions.

 What buyers really want are referrals from people they know.
 In fact, a referral kicks off the sales process for 84 percent of B2B buyers.
 Why the high rate of success?
 Because referrals from real-life connections warm up the buyer (hence the phrase “warm introductions”), softening the way for your sales team by starting the relationship off on the right foot.

 But how do you know who to go to in your network for warm introductions to new prospects?
 And how do you do it without being obnoxious?
-Read on for my four tried-and-true steps.
+Below are my four tried-and-true steps for warm introductions.

 Step 1: Take the Time to Evaluate Your Network